Table of Contents

 In this section, we will explore these fundamental features that form the backbone of network monitoring tools, enabling administrators to gain real-time visibility, identify issues, optimize performance, and ensure network security.
 Let's delve into these key features that transcend the boundaries of different network monitoring tool types, equipping administrators with powerful monitoring capabilities.

-6. Network mapping and visualization: Network monitoring tools provide graphical representations of the network infrastructure, displaying device connectivity, topology, and network traffic flows.
-This feature assists administrators in understanding the network layout and identifying potential points of failure.
+- Network mapping and visualization: Network monitoring tools provide graphical representations of the network infrastructure, displaying device connectivity, topology, and network traffic flows.
+Network visualization assists administrators in understanding the network layout and identifying potential points of failure.

 By leveraging these key features, network monitoring tools empower administrators to proactively monitor, manage, and secure their networks, ensuring optimal performance, reliability, and security.